 “I’m sorry, Dave.
 I’m afraid I can’t do that.”
 So spoke HAL in 2001: A Space Odyssey.
-But we shouldn’t allow Hollywood to determine our perception of Artificial Intelligence and robots.
-An exhibition at the Technical Museum seeks to highlight the true scientific reality, technological potential, and sociocultural implications of AI in the modern world.
+But let’s not allow Hollywood to determine our perception of Artificial Intelligence and robots.

 - Also includes such aspects as AI and creativity or the future of mobility

-- Runs Dec 17, 2020 – summer, 2022
+- Runs Dec 17, 2020 – Oct 26, 2022

-- See also: Technical Museum tickets and visitor tips
+- Technical Museum visitor tips

 Robotics and more